-(Baton Rouge, LA) – Urban Restoration Enhancement Corporation (UREC) is pleased to announce that members of its 2018-2019 College & Career Ready Pre-Law Institute, which was offered in partnership with Southern University Law Center (SULC), have been named to the American Bar Association’s Civic & Law Honor roll by sponsoring bar association, Baton Rouge Bar Association.
+(Baton Rouge, LA) – Urban Restoration Enhancement Corporation (UREC) is pleased to announce that members of its 2018-2019 College & Career Ready Pre-Law Institute, which was offered in partnership with Southern University Law Center (SULC), have been named to the American Bar Association’s Civics & Law Honor roll by sponsoring bar association, Baton Rouge Bar Association.
 The honorees are:

 - Jacoby Coleman